Cooking for Seniors: How to Make Great Tasting Food for the Senior Palate

-Healthy senior nutrition doesn’t have to be bland.
-Bump up the flavor and nutrition when cooking for seniors.
-We’ve put together 9 tips on how to make nutritious and great tasting meals for the elderly.
+Healthy senior nutrition doesn’t have to be bland, when you can bump up the flavor.
+We’ve put together the best tips on how to make nutritious and great tasting meals for the elderly.
+Learn more.

 1. Amp up the Flavor Without Adding Salt

-Fresh herbs, spices, onions, garlic, ginger, and cooking with wine or acidic flavors like citrus or vinegar can all add an intense kick of flavor without relying on the less healthy standby of adding salt.
-(The Splendid Table; HelpGuide.org)
+Fresh herbs, spices, onions, garlic, ginger and cooking with wine or acidic flavors like citrus or vinegar can all add an intense kick of flavor without relying on the less healthy standby of adding salt.

-The physiological changes that seniors experience as they age can lead to difficulty chewing and swallowing—reduced saliva, for one, as well as the possibility of dental changes like dentures or lost teeth.
-Moist foods that don’t require as much chewing—as well as sauces that enhance flavor—can be a lifesaver.
+The physiological changes that seniors experience as they age can lead to difficulty chewing and swallowing — from reduced saliva as well as dental changes like dentures or lost teeth.
+Moist foods don’t require as much chewing and can be a lifesaver.
 As a bonus, many stews and soups can be made in a slow cooker, which frees up time and provides leftovers.
 Lastly, soups are good for hydration.
-(The Splendid Table; Visiting Nurse Service of New York)

 3. Take a Cooking Class